krtejeda/krtejeda.github.io/_posts/2018-12-3-design-manifesto.md

 # [Conclusion] Bottom bun

 Designers and engineers should consider create their own manifesto/Hippocratic Oath.
 In the meantime By the time I finished this manifesto, I got hungry again.
 Actually, as a matter of fact, I'm starving.

+## [References] Side of fries

+- gov.uk, "Dos and don'ts of designing for accessibility" on Gov.uk.

+- Hanington, Bruce M., and Bella Martin.
+Universal Methods of Design: 100 Ways to Research Complex Problems, Develop Innovative Ideas, and Design Effective Solutions.
+Rockport Publishers, 2012.

+- Rohrer.
+2014.
+"When to Use Which User-Experience Research Methods," in Nielsen Norman Group.

+- Smyk, Andrew.
+“Design With Accessibility in Mind: The POUR Methodology.”
+Adobe Blog, Adobe, 16 Aug.
+2018, theblog.adobe.com/design-with-accessibility-in-mind-the-pour-methodology/.